aio-libs/aioftp/docs/client_tutorial.rst

 -------------

-For listing paths you should use :py:meth:`aioftp.Client.list` coroutine, which can list paths recursively and produce a :py:class:`list`
+For listing paths you should use :py:meth:`aioftp.Client.list` coroutine, which can list paths recursively and produce a :py:class:`list` and can be used with `async for`

 ::